 Mindfulness meditation brings to mind someone sitting cross-legged and chanting, “Ohm,” with his or her eyes closed.
 “Ohm” is the universal mantra often used during meditation.
 But this mantra can be another syllable or word that best helps the person who is meditating.
 Find out more about what a mantra is and how to find the right one to achieve your ideal state of calm and focus.
+Even if you’ve never done this before, chances are you have seen someone else do it.
 What is the purpose of the mantra during meditation?

 Yoga and mindfulness meditation practices are becoming more and more popular and for good reason.
 As more people are talking about yoga, mindfulness, and meditation, they are also inevitably discussing mantras.
 So, what is a “mantra”?